 Food.
-It’s probably the only other thing, besides my kids, that my life revolves around.
-If you catch me looking like I’m deep in thought, it’s probably just because I’m going over in my mind what my next meal will be.
-Being given the chance to sample CPK’s Next Chapter Menu, because it finally made its way to Long Island, can only be described as perfection.
-Food.
-Cocktails.
-Plus, I got to bring my kids with me!
-Sounds crazy, but it was the perfect evening for a sunflower like me!
+It’s probably the only other thing, besides my kids, my life revolves around.
+If you catch me looking like I’m deep in thought, it’s probably because I’m going over in my mind what my next meal will be.
+Asking me to check out CPK’s next chapter menu equals my perfect night out.

 CPK’s Next Chapter Menu has arrived (on Long Island)

 Each time I saw the new menu at California Pizza Kitchen, hit another location, I was annoyed.
 Two years it took for this amazing Next Chapter Menu to hit Long Island.
 TWO YEARS.
 Dang, CPK.
 However, after sampling it, TOTALLY worth the wait.